How to choose the best contact finders and people aggregators being well aware of their weaknesses?

 Disease №1 - Сompromise of contact data: Social networks or Emails?

 If the aggregator repeats the functions and contacts of LinkedIn, then the sourcers agree, that nothing else is needed.
 Then why we complicate our work and spend extra time, if we can just go to the original resource?
 When the aggregators started their development, the LinkedIn was certainly the main source, but now they pull up other social networks, and, surprisingly for the sourcer, the contact found through the aggregator may not even have the LinkedIn profile.
 On the other hand, there are the profiles on niche social networks and, otherwise, it would not even be found.
-At the same time, if the candidate is on the LinkedIn, it is not yet a fact, that you will manage to get his direct email.
+At the same time, if the individual is on the LinkedIn, it is not yet a fact, that you will manage to get his direct email.

-Let's check a few known aggregators and run through their search engines the identical candidates for the purity of the experiment.
+Let's check a few known aggregators and run through their search engines the identical individuals for the purity of the experiment.
 For example, out of 16 names verified, we get some ranking by the number of contact details found (including all social networks, emails and mobile phones).

 Looks promising?
 But the disease of all the aggregators is the quality of this information.
 If we have a chance (and we do!) to click on every available contact in each profile and check all the validity, then we will find out a picture that differs.
 As we see, RocketReach, Skrapp and Hunter give much less valid data.

-As you can see, that, at first glance, may seem like great opportunities for contacting candidates and a large sample of data, turns out to a constant game of compromise in fact.
+As you can see, that, at first glance, may seem like great opportunities for contacting individuals and a large sample of data, turns out to a constant game of compromise in fact.
 When we are given out 5-10 different details for communication, and only the one type of it works, the sourcer starts to hang cards and toss it between social networks and emails.

 Disease №2 - Сatch-all or Invalid?

-The catch of the aggregators’ search is that you can be even given several emails of each candidate, but these emails can be divided into 3 groups - valid, invalid and accept-all (catch-all).
+The catch of the aggregators’ search is that you can be even given several emails of each individual, but these emails can be divided into 3 groups - valid, invalid and accept-all (catch-all).
 Catch-all email addresses were created to ensure that no email to the domain would be rejected and lost.
 This group is not widely known, but its presence in your search is decisive.
-For example, you’ve received a contact email and sent a letter to the candidate and had not received a notification from the domain system.
+For example, you’ve received a contact email and sent a letter to the individual and had not received a notification from the domain system.
 You are happy, calm and confident that you wrote on a valid email address.
-You are waiting for an answer from the candidate, but you do not get it.
+You are waiting for an answer from the individual, but you do not get it.

 The problem is that the accept-all domains do not send you any notifications and take all the mail to their domain, but, in fact, the user does not receive your email.
 Such a danger inherits us in the issue of almost all the aggregators.
 For example, the biggest amount of catch-all emails is issued by RocketReach and Skrapp.

-When checking out contacts, almost in every case, at least one candidate's email was found.
+When checking out contacts, almost in every case, at least one individual's email was found.
 But the question of the effectiveness of the information we have found led us to a dead end - the correspondence of the number of the detected emails to valid ones was practically equal only in Contact Out and SignalHire.

 The ratio of the total number of contacts in all the aggregators to valid contacts leaves much to be desired.
 The most unsatisfactory results were shown by Hunter, while it is the most widely used extension.